dannynial27/assignment-2-syntax/README.md

       For testing and validation, we ensured that the Kafka servers on both PCs could communicate effectively.
 We tested the Producer on PC 1 by sending API data messages and validated the Consumer on PC 2 by receiving and displaying these messages.

+      In terms of documentation and presentation, we documented the setup process, created an architecture diagram, and recorded the results in a comprehensive Readme.mdfile.
    9. Result
    10. Conclusion